Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 The A10 and A11 have the same setup.

-Earlier generation Dyson vacuums – V6, V7, and V8, also have two filters – a pre and post-motor HEPA.
-Some variants like the V7 MotorHead don’t have the second filter, so filtration is compromised.
+Earlier generation Dyson vacuums – V6, V7, and V8, also have two filters – a pre- and post-motor HEPA.
+Some variants, such as the V7 MotorHead, lack the second filter, resulting in compromised filtration.

 The Dyson V8 pre-motor and post-motor filter.

-The newer Dyson stick vacuums, namely the V10 and V11, only have one filter behind the motor, but it’s a more substantial piece with more surface area.
+The newer Dyson stick vacuums, specifically the V10 and V11, feature only one filter behind the motor, but it’s a more substantial piece with a larger surface area.

 Dyson V10 and V11 post motor filter